 - The specialists also calculated the brain and body size ratio.

 - They have found that, compared to overall body size, Buriolestes had a noticeably big brain.

 - Though Buriolestes was apparently a predatory animal, its brain was still smaller than predatory dinosaur species of other periods.

 - Unlike Buriolestes, herbivorous dinosaurs that have evolved later completely opposite features had smaller brains, less developed cerebellum, sight, and smell.

 - Apparently, the ratio of all brain parts and overall brain size have changed as this group of dinosaurs shifted from active predatory lifestyles to eating plants that require less energy and movement.

 This discovery provides us with a better understanding of the life and behavior of the earliest dinosaurs.

 According to modern scientific views, it is thought that our species, Homo sapiens, came to Europe around 40, 000 years ago.
 By this time, Europe had its own hominins – Denisovans and Neanderthals.
 With time, only H. sapiens remained, replacing the native inhabitants.
 Still, our species have coexisted with Neanderthals for some time.
 Unfortunately, the length of this period of coexistence is still undefined.
-A new discovery in Bulgaria may help establish the time limits for H. sapiens spread in Europe:
+A new discovery in Bulgaria may help establish the time limits for H. sapiens to spread in Europe:

-- A team of paleoanthropologists from the Bulgarian National Institute of Archaeology with Museum and Max Planck Institute for evolutionary anthropology, Germany, have found human remains in Bacho Kiro Cave, Bulgaria.
+- A team of paleoanthropologists from the Bulgarian National Institute of Archaeology with the Museum and Max Planck Institute for evolutionary anthropology, Germany, have found human remains in Bacho Kiro Cave, Bulgaria.

 - The findings consisted of teeth and bone fragments.